danguetta/XLKitLearn_docs/docs/predictive_analytics.md

 ## Parameter Tuning
 Specifying the number of folds in the settings will tell the add-in to run a [k-fold cross validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) with the given number of folds.
 The training and test data will be randomly sorted into folds based upon the [Randomization Seed](https://en.wikipedia.org/wiki/Random_seed) then all regressions will be automatically run.
 The model with the highest average out-of-sample score for the training data will used on the evaluation dataset if an [evaluation dataset](#Specifying_an_evaluation_set) is specified.

+Two or more models can be compared using an ```&``` to separate each model in the [formula editor](#the-formula-editor).

+!!! success
-> Using the same `Randomization Seed` can enable two users to generate the same random order.
+    Using the same `Randomization Seed` can enable two users to generate the same random order.
 Enter a random list of numbers once the model is finished to truly randomly sort the data.

-Two or more models can be compared using an ```&``` to separate each model in the [formula editor](#the-formula-editor).

 ---

 ## Specifying an evaluation set
 `No evaluation set` option is selected by default.
 Reserve data for evaluation by either specifying the proportion of data to be set aside or by selecting a specific evaluation data set range the same way training data is selected.
+!!! warning
-> Be careful not to generate an evaluation output dataset that is too big for excel or it might crash.
+    Be careful not to generate an evaluation output dataset that is too big for excel or it might crash.

 ---